xvii. Provisions and contingent liabilities

 iv.
 Discrepancy in Utilisation of borrowings

-54. DISCLOSURE IN RELATION TO UNDISCLOSED INCOME
+55. DISCLOSURE IN RELATION TO UNDISCLOSED INCOME

-During the year ended March 31,2024 and previous year ended March 31, 2023, the Company has not surrendered or disclosed any income in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+During the year ended March 31,2025 and previous year ended March 31, 2024, the Company has not surrendered or disclosed any income in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
 Accordingly, there are no transaction which are not recorded in the books of accounts.

 The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

 The Company uses the accounting software SAP for maintaining books of account.
-During the year ended 31 March 2024, the Company had not enabled the feature of recording audit trail (edit log) at the database level for the said accounting software to log any direct data changes on account of recommendation in the accounting software administration guide which states that enabling the same all the time consume storage space on the disk and can impact database performance significantly.
+During the year ended 31 March 2025 and 31 March 2024, the Company had not enabled the feature of recording audit trail (edit log) at the database level for the said accounting software to log any direct data changes on account of recommendation in the accounting software administration guide which states that enabling the same all the time consume storage space on the disk and can impact database performance significantly.
 The users of the Company do not have any access to database Ids with DML (Data Manipulation Language) authority which can make direct data changes (create, change, delete) at database level.
 Audit trail (edit log) is enabled at the application level as part of standard SAP framework and the Company's users have access to perform transactions only from the application level.

-56. Figures of the previous year (other than impact explained in Note 49) have been regrouped and/or reclassified wherever considered necessary.
+62. Figures of the previous year (other than impact explained in Note 51) have been regrouped and/or reclassified wherever considered necessary.
 The impact, if any, are not material to the financial statement.